deemaakk/-2025_GP_G5-/README.md

 ## Getting Started
 Follow these steps to run Laّweh on your machine:

-- Visit the GitHub repository: Laّweh Project Repository Download or Clone
+- Visit the Laّweh repository on GitHub.

-- Click on Code and select Download ZIP
+- Click the Code button and download the .zip file.
-- Open in VS Code
+- Extract the .zip file.
+- Open the terminal and run flutter pub get to install dependencies.
-- Launch Visual Studio Code
+- Open the project in Visual Studio Code.
-- Select File > Open Folder and navigate to the project directory
+- Go to File > Open and locate the extracted project folder.
-- Install Flutter Packages
-- Connect an Android device or launch an emulator
+- Use an Android Emulator or connect a real Android device.
+- Run the Laّweh application.

 You're all set!
 Laّweh is now ready to use.
 Explore the features and experience accessible communication.